 SNOW FLAPS: Please note: Court 2 (South Court) is an older court design and does not have snow flaps that can be locked into place.
-Use this court at your own risk!
+Court 1 also has 1 snow flap that is unable to lock on the NW corner.
+Use these courts at your own risk!
 If you unlock the snow flaps on Court 1 (North Court) to shovel off snow, please lock the boards back into place once you are done.

 2018 Championship Results

 Interested in taking up paddle tennis but don’t know where to start?
 Contact Errol and he will assist you.

 $20 per person for a 30 min semi-private